BolajiOlajide/paystack-node-sdk/CONTRIBUTING.md

 #### Local Development

 This project uses

-TypeScript for static typing
+- TypeScript for static typing
-Jest for testing
+- Vitest for testing
-ESLint, Prettier, and Husky for linting, formatting, and git hooks.
+- ESLint, Prettier, and Husky for linting, formatting, and git hooks.

 <!-- omit in toc -->